xysteve00/seq3seq-fingerprint-regression/README.md

 # Seq3seq-fingerprint

-This code implements seq3seq fingerprint method, which will be published soon in ACM BCB 2018.
+This code implements seq3seq fingerprint method, the paper and results were published by ACM BCB 2018.

 ## Installation